 One-way bus fare to Mount Abu from Delhi starts from Rs.800, from Udaipur Rs.260, from Ajmer Rs.450, and from Jaipur Rs.400.
 The price may go up to Rs.1000 if you opt for luxury buses that come loaded with amenities like Wi-Fi, AC, live tracking facilities, comfy seats and a lot more.

-By Rail.
+By Train.
 The railway junction of Mount Abu is known as Abu Road and is connected to many major cities of India such as Delhi, Mumbai, Kolkata, Hyderabad, and Bengaluru.
 After deboarding the train here one can take a taxi or a bus to reach the desired place in Mount Abu.

 Arriving from Delhi you may travel by Yoga Express, or Ashram Express, from Mumbai Ranakpur Express, or Jodhpur Express, from Jaipur by Aravali Express, from Ajmer Junction by Intercity Express and from Bengaluru Ajmer Express.